Carriage Total: £0

-Salt printing is the method developed by William Henry Fox Talbot from 1839 using UV or sunlight to expose silver nitrate coated paper.
+Salt printing is the method developed by William Henry Fox Talbot from 1839 using UV or sunlight to expose silver nitrate coated paper, and create a positive print from this paper negative.
 This kit enables you to recreate this historic process.

 Salt prints are created by soaking acid free art paper in a salt solution for a few minutes, which is then coated with an activated silver solution.

 Once dried, a contact negative is secured in place and atmospheric UV (which even on a cloudy day is quite suitable) is used for exposure.

 Development is in water and 'fixation' is by a choice of 3 stabilisers (supplied) each of which will produce a slightly different image tone.

 5 sheets 8x10" Canaletto paper

 5 sheets 8x10" digital contact film